 When choosing a graph visualization design solution for your application, there’s a lot to consider.
 It should be a perfect fit for your data, your users and the questions they need to answer.
 It needs to make a great first impression, and look like a seamless part of your application – not a flashy add-on.
 The interface needs to feel familiar and intuitive, letting users uncover quick and meaningful insights.
 And on top of that – it needs to match your designer’s vision exactly.

 Our graph visualization toolkits tick all of these boxes.
-We’re thrilled to announce that KeyLines 7.0 and ReGraph 4.0 are coming soon, with major updates that deliver almost infinite flexibility and customization options.
-You’ll get even more control over your charts’ look and behavior, with rich new node customization and interactivity options.
-Watch this webinar for an expert tour of what’s coming – and contact us to get access to preview versions of these major releases.
+They deliver almost infinite flexibility and customization options.
+You have full control over your charts’ look and behavior, with rich new node customization and interactivity options.

 1: A graph visualization design that stands out from the crowd